1 / 9

 "The Trail to Sunset"

 The first wagon road over the Cascade Mountains was constructed in 1853 by the U.S. Military.
-Known as the Fort Walla Walla Military Road and the Naches Trail, this rudimentary road connected Fort Steilacoom to Fort Walla Walla.
-Initially built to facilitate military movements and supply routes, it quickly became a vital link for settlers moving westward.
+Known as the Fort Walla Walla Military Road and the Naches Trail.
+This rudimentary road connected Fort Steilacoom to Fort Walla Walla and crossed over Naches Pass.
+Initially built to facilitate military movements and supply routes, it became the only western route for the pioneers who wanted to settle in Puget Sound.
 Despite its importance, the Naches Trail was notoriously difficult to traverse, with steep grades, narrow paths, and dense forest, making it nearly impassable during wet weather.
+Which is why it never saw much traffic as the settlers preferred taking the Cowlitz Trail from Vancouver to reach Puget Sound.

-In 1860, a ferry service began operating across the Columbia River at White Bluffs, allowing travelers to use the Naches Trail to reach the ferry from Puget Sound.
+In 1860, a ferry service began operating across the Columbia River at White Bluffs.
 This marked the establishment of the first route across Washington State, linking Puget Sound with Spokane.
-However, the Naches Trail's poor condition—characterized by steep inclines and unpredictable terrain—led to its replacement by the Snoqualmie Road.
+However, the Naches Trail's poor condition characterized by steep inclines and unpredictable terrain—led to its replacement by the Snoqualmie Pass Wagon Road in 1867.
 This newer road connected with the Naches Trail at Yakima, enabling travelers to head to either Spokane or Walla Walla.
 East of the Cascades, the landscape opened up with fewer trees, allowing for easier navigation and travel.

 On October 19, 1861, David Maurer filed a petition for a county road from Squak Prairie in Issaquah to Rangers Prairie near North Bend.
 The following month, another petition signed by 18 settlers requested a county road from the Black River Bridge in Renton to Squak Prairie.
 Both petitions were approved, and the county combined them into a single road stretching from Renton to Rangers Prairie.
 This road was designated as County Road No. 7.
-Although it was located and marked, construction did not begin until 1862.
+Although it was located and marked, construction did not begin until 1862 and the section between Renton and North Bend was completed about a year later.

 In 1907, State Road No. 7 was established, running between Renton and Spokane.
 This route incorporated sections of the Snoqualmie Pass Wagon Road, reflecting the importance of Snoqualmie Pass as a central artery for east-west travel.
 That same year, the first automobile successfully crossed Snoqualmie Pass from the eastern side, signaling the start of the automobile era in the region.

 In 1909, the Alaska-Yukon-Pacific Exposition’s transcontinental auto race from New York to Seattle underscored the urgent need for better roads.
-During the race, cars were frequently bogged down in mud, particularly along the Snoqualmie Pass Wagon Road.
+During the race, cars were frequently bogged down in mud, particularly along the sections of the old Snoqualmie Pass Wagon Road.
+Planking was added in the worst places and some of this planking is still visible to this day.
 This event brought widespread public attention to the poor state of the roads, marking a turning point in Washington State’s development of automobile infrastructure.

 From there, the highway followed the Old Colockum Road north to Wenatchee.
 Travelers crossed the Columbia River for a third time via a bridge, continuing north to Waterville before heading east to Spokane.
 The 1913 completion of the concrete bridge over Latah Creek in Spokane modernized the route, allowing motorists to bypass the old wagon road and providing a more direct approach to the city.

-By 1922, the road was rerouted and improved.
+By 1922, the Sunset Highway was rerouted and improved.
 After reaching Cle Elum from Seattle, the new route turned north over Blewett Pass to Peshastin before continuing east to Wenatchee.
 This reflected broader efforts to establish reliable roadways through the state's rugged terrain.
 In 1926, the highway was extended to Bothell, offering motorists the option of traveling around either the north or south ends of Lake Washington.
-During this period, the Yellowstone Trail became a popular alternative, using the Kirkland Ferry to connect Fall City to Seattle.

 In the late 1920s, further changes were made to the highway’s route.
-A new section was built over the hill east of Renton, connecting directly to the Pacific Highway in Seattle, improving connectivity between key urban areas.
+A new section was built over the hill east of Renton, connecting to the Pacific Highway just north of Allentown, improving connectivity between key urban areas.
 By 1934, the entire route between Seattle and Spokane was fully paved with concrete, marking the completion of one of the state’s most significant transportation projects.
 Over the years, the highway received several official designations, including State Road No. 2, Primary State Route No. 2, and U.S. Highway 10.

 The Echo Lake cut-off, completed in 1936, allowed motorists to bypass Fall City, Snoqualmie, and North Bend, further improving travel efficiency across the state.
-In 1940, the Evergreen Point Floating Bridge was completed, creating a new four-lane highway that bypassed Renton, enhancing access to Seattle and further modernizing Washington's road infrastructure.
+In 1940, the Evergreen Point Floating Bridge was completed, creating a new four-lane highway that bypassed Renton, giving the highway a direct access to Seattle and further modernizing Washington's road infrastructure.

 Today, much of the original highway has been renamed or replaced by modern highways, yet the name "Sunset Highway" persists in various locations between Renton and Spokane.
 The road's evolution reflects the broader history of transportation in Washington State, from its origins as a crude wagon trail to its role as a vital artery in the state's modern highway system.